Skip to Content

 Where to Stay in Wanaka

 Freedom Camping – Freedom camping in Wanaka is heavily restricted.
 There are a few spots outside of the town boundary and you can find them on Campermate and Rankers.
-Alternatively, check out this map for areas you cannot freedom camp.
+Alternatively, check out this map for areas where you cannot freedom camp.

 Wanaka Kiwi Holiday Park – Located a little out of town but still within walking distance this cute little holiday park is a great place to stay in Wanaka.
 For the price, it’s one of the best value options in town!
-With rooms ranging from powered sites (can’t book on booking.com), triples, and all the way to a 3 bedroom apartment for up to 8 people, there’s something for everyone.
+With rooms ranging from powered sites (can’t book on booking.com), triples, and all the way to a 3-bedroom apartment for up to 8 people, there’s something for everyone.

 Wanaka Springs Lodge – The Wanaka Springs Lodge is a great mid-range option very close to town.
 The reviews on this place are amazing and all the rooms here include an exceptional breakfast.
 For anyone wanting a very personal touch at a small boutique hotel, this is a great choice!